staerz/sandbox/README.md

 ### Learning by doing with git ###
 To test git, simply play with the repository (based on the [**Git Cheat Sheet**](https://staerz.web.cern.ch/slides/GitCheatSheet.txt)):

-First of all: create a dedicated branch (try not to mess on master, you won't be able to push anyway, possibly), then:
+First of all: create a dedicated branch (try not to mess on main, you won't be able to push anyway, possibly), then:
 - create new :memo:
 - modify existing :memo:
 - try to merge with other branches etc.